The Sea of Monsters: Film adaptation

 Following the box office and DVD success of the movie, Percy Jackson & the Olympians: The Lightning Thief, a film adaptation of The Sea of Monsters was first reported in early 2011.
 In fall 2011, it was confirmed that 20th Century Fox would release the film on March 27, 2013.
 Filming began in April 2012.
 In February 2012, Mary Birdsong, Missi Pyle and Yvette Nicole Brown were cast as the Gray Sisters.
 In March 2012, Nathan Fillion joined the cast as Hermes and Anthony Head, replacing Pierce Brosnan, as Chiron.
 In April 2012, Paloma Kwiatkowski was cast as Thalia and The Hunger Games star Leven Rambin has been cast as Clarisse La Rue.
 It was announced on May 8, 2012, that the film had moved up to March 15, 2013, but was later postponed for an August 16, 2013 release.
 Fox decided on a final release date for August 7, 2013.
 Logan Lerman returned as Percy Jackson in the movie.
 Jake Abel also reprised his role as Luke Castellan.
 In January 2012, The Secret Circle star Grey Damon was cast as Chris Rodriguez.

 Graphic novel

 The Sea of Monsters was published as a graphic novel on June 2, 2013.

 Television adaptation

 On February 7, 2024, the Disney+ television series Percy Jackson and the Olympians was renewed for a second season that will adapt The Sea of Monsters.
+The season premiered on December 10, 2025.